 Y’know, Johnny once said to me, during a bad patch in my life, it doesn’t matter that you get knocked down, the mark of a man is that you get up again.
 “You may count to seven over me, but never ten.”
 They were the final words of Les Darcy and no one took them more to heart than Johnny Wheeler.
 He lived them.

 You see, Johnny was a fighter.
-And his greatest bout was the last few years in his life where he took all the punishment Life could throw and – to the astonishment of us all – kept getting up.
+He’d fought title holder George Bracken in the featherweight division and had gone the distance.
+But his greatest bout was his last few years where he took all the punishment Life could throw and – to the astonishment of us all – kept getting up.
 He was an inspiration to me and I’m sure to all of us that had the privilege to call him friend.

 Forget all this global warming stuff, the world will be a colder place without this man.